kydycode/ableton-mcp-boost/README.md

 - "Add a jazz chord progression to the clip in track 1"
 - "Set the tempo to 120 BPM"
 - "Play the clip in track 2"
+- "Create an intro section that's 8 bars long"
+- "Duplicate the verse section from bar 16 to 24 and place it at bar 32 with medium variations"
+- "Create a transition from bar 24 to 25 with a drum fill"
+- "Convert my session clips to a full arrangement with intro, verse, chorus structure"

 ## Troubleshooting